potatosalad/comfortable-mexican-sofa/README.md

-ComfortableMexicanSofa (MicroCMS)
+Jangle (MicroCMS)
 =================================

-ComfortableMexicanSofa is a tiny and powerful micro CMS for your Rails 3 application.
+Jangle is a tiny and powerful micro CMS for your Rails 3 application.
 This CMS is a plugin for your application, not the other way around.
 Implemented as an Engine so installation is no different than for any other plugin out there.

 Installation
 ------------